WebOrigami/docs/src/content/concepts/hello.md

 ## Templates

-Many website creation tools use templates: text documents with placeholders to mark where data should go.
-You can use those template systems with Origami, but Origami also comes with a built-in template system that understands trees of files and data.
+Many website creation tools use templates: text documents with placeholders to indicate where data should go.
+You can use any template system with Origami, but Origami also comes with a built-in template system that understands trees of files and data.

 An Origami project for a blog might have a structure like: